 Major O’Halloran, circa 1905

 On 1st December 1915, Kate Cocks and Annie Ross commenced duty at the Women Police Office, becoming the first women police officers in the British Empire to be employed with equal pay and arrest authorities as their male counterparts.
 While there had been several women appointed as police officers in jurisdictions around the world, all had been paid less than men and most did not have any authority to arrest suspected offenders.

 In 1863 administrative control of the Northern Territory was transferred from New South Wales to South Australia, where it remained until transferred to the Commonwealth Government on 1st January 1911.
 Between 1869 and 1911, South Australia Police established 29 police stations in the Northern Territory.

 Paul Foelsche (1831-1914) arrived in Adelaide from Hamburg at 25 years of age and joined the Mounted Police.
 In 1870 he moved north to Palmerston, (now Darwin) as one of the first Inspectors in the Northern Territory Mounted Police.

-The South Australian Police Force have a history of tackling all emergency services that are needed in the community.
+The South Australian Police Force has a history of tackling all emergency services that are needed in the community.